If you want to drive tons of engagement in your Facebook group and want it to grow massively, Facebook live is undoubtedly your best bet.

 Your members want to be part of something bigger, and content formats like this will encourage and excite them.

-Hopefully, these Facebook live ideas will help make your community a success!
-Looking forward to hearing from you.🙂
+Hopefully, these Facebook live ideas will help make your community a success!🙂

 Creating value in the lives of others with my content, little by little.✨